Not factories of tasks. Not offices of email. But living gardens of intelligent agents.

 Factories treat people as interchangeable parts.
 Gardens celebrate the uniqueness of every element.
 In 2030:

 Teams won't drown in tools.
-They'll collaborate in living ecosystems where agents + humans co-create.
-100+ Integrations connect everything, but Automations orchestrate the connections.
+They'll collaborate in living ecosystems where agents and humans co-create.
+100+ integrations connect everything, but automations orchestrate the connections.
 Agents understand context across tools, making integrations intelligent rather than mechanical.

 Work won't be about extracting effort.
 It will be about designing conditions where outcomes emerge.
-Workspace DNA creates the conditions—Memory (Projects), Intelligence (Agents), Motion (Automations)—and outcomes emerge naturally.
+Workspace DNA creates the conditions — Memory (projects and databases), Intelligence (AI agents), Execution (automations) — and outcomes emerge naturally.

 This is not about efficiency.
 It's about flourishing.